-This operating circular and its appendices ("Circular") set forth the terms under which a Financial Institution may request to open, maintain, and terminate a Master Account with its Administrative Reserve Bank-(ARB).
+This operating circular and its appendices (Circular) set forth the terms under which a Financial Institution may request to open, maintain, and terminate a Master Account with its Administrative Reserve Bank.
 It also contains general provisions regarding Financial Services applicable to any Financial Institution, whether or not it maintains a Master Account at a Federal Reserve Bank (Reserve Bank).
-The Circular describes the tools that an Account Holder may utilize to segregate, report and settle Debit and Credit Transaction Activity in its Master Account Holder may have as a Correspondent with other separately-chartered Financial Institutions as Respondents.
-This Circular also incorporates additional terms applicable to settlement procedures, statement and accounting information services, overdraft policies, and the Federal Reserve Bank rResponse Pprogram for Unnauthorized aAccess to Sensitive Consumer Information oObtained in the cCourse of pProviding Financial Services.
+The Circular describes the tools that an Account Holder may utilize to segregate, report and settle Debit and Credit Transaction Activity in its Master Account and includes terms and conditions applicable to the relationship the Account Holder may have as a Correspondent with other separately chartered Financial Institutions as Respondents.
+This Circular also incorporates additional terms applicable to settlement procedures, statement and accounting information services, overdraft policies, and the Federal Reserve Bank response program for unauthorized access to Sensitive Consumer Information obtained in the course of providing Financial Services.